 Yes, you can use an OAuth2 token instead of a JWT token.
 WSO2 API Microgateway can be configured to connect to a key manager (external or to the WSO2 API Manager).
 For more information please refer documentation on configuring key manager when using an OAuth2token.

 For the WSO2 API Manager, You can use an OAuth2 token instead of a JWT only if the API that you are working with is also available Publisher as well.
-You need a valid subscription for the API from the WSO2 API Manager Store as well.
+You need a valid subscription for the API from the WSO2 API Manager Developer Portal as well.

 How can I use an OAuth2 token to invoke an API?¶

-Invoking the API using an OAuth2 token is similar to a usual API invocation, which uses the standard WSO2 API Manager Gateway by generating an access token from the API Store.
+Invoking the API using an OAuth2 token is similar to a usual API invocation, which uses the standard WSO2 API Manager Gateway by generating an access token from the API Developer Portal.

 curl -k -i -H "Authorization: Bearer <OAUTH_token>" <API_URL>